shellytalis/policy-model-tutorial/API.md

 `POST /apiInterviewCtrl/answerPost/`

-answers one question and get the next one in the output.
+Answers one question and get the next one in the output.
 This POST API needs json body contains the values of each one of the required params:

 * uuid : the userId that you get from the previous api output.